Undergraduate Courses

 Topics

-Inorganic chemistry is the chemistry of all of the elements of the periodic table and includes the synthesis of the largest volume chemicals on the earth, coordination geometries found in enzymes and oxygen carriers, the key energy-generating and pollution scrubbing reactions and catalysts needed for a green planet, and compounds with the magnetic and electronic properties that are exploited in modern electronic and photonic devices.
-This is the first part (followed by CHM237H and then CHM338H) of a two-year sequence in Inorganic Chemistry, designed to illustrate and systematize the rich variety of structures, physical properties, and reactions of compounds of the elements across and down the Periodic Table.
-It describes the origins of elements and isotopes, the structure of the multielectron atom, the periodic trends of element structure and properties, theories of bonding, acid-base and redox reactions of molecular compounds and transition metal complexes and applications of this chemistry in the world, ionic, metallic, semiconducting, and molecular solids, inorganic solid-state materials, and solid-state chemistry with applications in advanced technologies.
-This course is recommended for students interested in learning more broadly about the chemistry across the periodic table.
+Inorganic chemistry is the chemistry of all the periodic table elements and includes the synthesis of the largest volume chemicals on Earth, the key energy-generating reactions and catalysts needed for a green planet, and compounds exploited in modern electronic and photonic devices.
+This is the first part (followed by CHM237H1 and then CHM338H1) of a two-year sequence illustrating the rich variety of structures, physical properties, and reactions of compounds of the elements across and down the periodic table.
+It includes fundamentals of bonding, symmetry, and acid-base/ redox reactions of molecular compounds and transition metal complexes and applications of this chemistry in the world.
+CHM236H1 is recommended for students interested in broadly learning about chemistry across the periodic table.

 Background